By Mona Hodgson

 Although Kat and Nell, the two middle Sinclair sisters, whose fictional stories I tell in Two Brides Too Many, are two very different characters, they both embody those same characteristics that have inspired me in the lives of real women.
 The same is true of Ida Sinclair, the oldest sister, the heroine in Too Rich for a Bride.

 There you have it—at least in part, why I’m driven to write stories about stalwart women of strong character and a deepening faith.

 They inspire me to follow in their footsteps.

 What woman from your past has inspired you?
 Why, and in what way?

-MONA HODGSON is the author of Two Brides Too Many (May 2010) and Too Rich for a Bride (Now available exclusively at Walmart Stores), the first two books in The Sinclair Sisters of Cripple Creek Series (WaterBrook Multnomah).
-Her writing credits also includes nearly thirty children’s books: Real Girls of the Bible: A Devotional, Bedtime in the Southwest, and six Zonderkidz I Can Read books.
+MONA HODGSON is the author of Two Brides Too Many, Too Rich for a Bride, and The Bride Wore Blue (May 2012), the first three books in The Sinclair Sisters of Cripple Creek Series (WaterBrook Multnomah).
 You can learn more about Mona and her books at www.monahodgson.com and connect with her on Facebook at Mona Hodgson Author Page.
-To read the first chapter of Two Brides Too Many and to watch a video, go to www.monahodgson.com.
-Click on Mona’s Novels, then on Sneak Peek.